oliverkenyon/wm-producer/README.md

  - WM_METOFFICE_API_KEY: Needed to access API, available free from https://www.metoffice.gov.uk/datapoint/api
  - WM_KAFKA_HOST: Host and port e.g. "localhost:9092"
- - WM_FETCH_HISTORICAL_DATA: optional, if set to true, on startup the application will query the previous 24 hours of data from the API and send this to Kafka
+ - WM_FETCH_HISTORICAL_DATA: optional, if set to true, on startup the application will query the previous 24 hours of data from the API and send this to Kafka.
+After this, it will continue as normal to poll and send data every hour.

 ## Build